bpourian/tech-test-rock/README.md

 I built this app with TDD approach and the view that I can change and scale it with new requirements.

+I haven't completed all the requirements of the test.
+The two remaining requirements are 'most_sold' and 'most_loyal'.
+I would like to have been able to pull the data into PostgreSQL and complete the rest of the challenge.
+However, the total_spend is complete.

 I have not had much experience of using API's and manipulating large files in JSON.
 So I really enjoyed this test as it was both challenging and gave me an opportunity to learn new things.